 One of the best signs of spring for many nature lovers is when flowers start to bloom.
 Whether it is a spring bulb in a garden or a tree in blossom, it adds life and joy after a bare winter.
-But have you ever thought about why those flowers are there and their full purpose for the development of not just the plant but also the wider ecosystem?
+But have you ever thought about why those flowers are there and their whole purpose for the development of not just the plant but also the broader ecosystem?

 Plants grow flowers to help them reproduce.
-Flowers attract insects that pollen from male flowers to female flowers, pollinating them and allowing them to reproduce.
+Flowers attract insects that move pollen from male flowers to female flowers, pollinating them and allowing them to reproduce.
 Flowers are a big part of the reproduction cycle.

 As pretty as these flowers are, they aren’t designed for the enjoyment of humans.
 Instead, they play a vital role in the lifecycle of the plant.
-We don’t think of plants as organisms that use sexual reproduction for procreation because we don’t see male and female organisms, and there is no obvious reproductive act.
+We don’t think of plants as organisms that use sexual reproduction for procreation because we don’t see male and female organisms, and there is no apparent reproductive act.

-However, there are male and female parts to flowers and, with the help of pollinators, they can pass genetic material to each other for successful fertilization.
+However, there are male and female parts to flowers, and, with the help of pollinators, they can pass genetic material to each other for successful fertilization.
 This then leads to the production of seeds and often the generation of fruit for seed dispersal.

 Male and Female Plants

 The anatomy of a flower is complex and interesting.
 We may only see the bright petals and a mass in the center, but there is more.
 There are male and female parts that are essential for reproduction.

 Males have a series of stamen with anthers on the top that contain pollen.
 Females have a stigma in the middle of the flower with a style that runs down to an internal ovary.